Dawn Airey

 Dawn Elizabeth Airey CBE (born 15 November 1960) is a British media executive, sports administrator and independent company director.

-She chairs the Barclays FA Women's Super League and Championship board, the National Youth Theatre and the educational platform Digital Theatre+.
+She is the Chancellor of Edge Hill University, and chairs the Barclays FA Women's Super League and Championship board, the National Youth Theatre and the educational platform Digital Theatre+.
 Airey is a non-executive director of Channel 4, Getty Images, Grosvenor Estates and Blackbird.

-She is best known for her tenure between 1996 and 2002 at Channel 5, initially as the inaugural Director of Programmes, then Chief Executive, and has held senior roles at ITV plc, Sky UK, Yahoo! and Getty Images.
+She is best known for her tenure between 1996 and 2002 at Channel 5, as the inaugural Director of Programmes, and subsequently Chief Executive, and has held senior positions at ITV plc, Sky UK, Yahoo! and Getty Images.

 Early life

 Airey was born in Preston, Lancashire.
 She was educated at Girton College, Cambridge, where she studied geography.

 Career

-Airey joined Central Independent Television in 1985 as a management trainee under the wing of then director of programmes, Andy Allen.
-Promotion followed.
-In 1989 she became Director of Programme Planning at Central and was appointed to the Central broadcasting board.
-When the ITV Network Centre was established in 1993, she moved to London to become the first Controller of Children's and Daytime Programmes.
+Airey began her career as a management trainee at Central Independent Television in 1985.
+In 1989 she was promoted to the position of Director of Programme Planning and was appointed to the Central broadcasting board.
+When the ITV Network Centre was established in 1993, she moved to London to become the combined network's first Controller of Children's and Daytime Programmes.